Macular Degeneration in Everett WA

 Diagnosis of Macular Degeneration

 The ophthalmologist may be able to detect early signs through a regular eye examination while the patient is still asymptomatic.
 Any signs of this condition can be further confirmed by testing a patient’s central vision with an Amsler grid test.
-Treating macular degeneration and other serious eye conditions as early as possible can help to prevent permanent loss of vision.
+Treating it and other serious eye conditions as early as possible can help to prevent permanent loss of vision.

 Macular Degeneration Treatment

 While there is no cure for this disorder, there are several treatment options available to help patients manage this condition and preserve their vision.
-The best treatment option for each patient depends on the severity and type of the condition, as well as how much, if any, permanent vision loss has occurred.
+The best treatment option for each patient depends on the severity and type of the condition, as well as how much if any, permanent vision loss has occurred.

 It is essential for patients to seek continuous medical treatment to manage the condition and prevent permanent vision loss.